-External validation: outcomes.
 Overall prevalence of COPD in the sample was low, with 6.5 percent (153/2,357) of the study sample found to have spirometrically confirmed COPD (Table 4).112 Of those identified with the disease, the majority (94.1%) were found to have mild or moderate COPD.
-COPD-PS scores greater than or equal to 4 showed a sensitivity of 67 percent and specificity of 73 percent (Table 9).
-COPD-PS scores greater than or equal to 5 demonstrated a sensitivity of 35 percent and specificity of 79 percent.
+COPD-PS scores of 4 or greater showed a sensitivity of 67 percent and specificity of 73 percent (Table 9).
+COPD-PS scores of 5 or greater demonstrated a sensitivity of 35 percent and specificity of 79 percent.
 The overall AUC was 0.748.

-Critical appraisal.
 The COPD-PS has been externally validated in a single population-based study, in a small Japanese rural town.
-The population studied had a relatively low mean pack-year smoking exposure without exclusion of known obstructive lung disease.
-Data was largely complete, with few poor-quality spirometry results, and more than half of the town's population (65.3%) in the eligible age range participated in the study during health checkups.
+The population studied had a relatively low mean pack-year smoking exposure, without exclusion of known obstructive lung disease.
+Data were largely complete, with few poor-quality spirometry results, and more than half of the town's population (65.3%) in the eligible age range participated in the study during health checkups.
 It is unclear, however, whether the diagnostic accuracy reported could be generalizable to a U.S.-based primary care screened population.